maximegel/maximegel.github.io/posts/guard-clauses/post.md

 ## What to guard against?

-### Pre-conditions
+### Preconditions

-Pre-conditions are the conditions that have to be met before the method execution.
-Basically, the method pre-conditions will always **depend on the method arguments**.
-A good example of a method pre-condition is a non-null argument.
+Preconditions are the conditions that have to met before the method execution.
+Basically, the method preconditions will always **depend on the method arguments**.
+A good example of a method precondition is a non-null argument.

 ```csharp
 public User GetUser(string userName)